Phrasing

 of Pitman's Shorthand.

-normally more permanent and may be required in your particular
+black may be required in your particular

 Keeping

-on the rolling deck of a ship!
-The cap acts as counterweight to the nib, working like a stabiliser
+the cap on the pen is an unnecessary burden, the cap acts as counterweight to the nib, working like a stabiliser

 and its length gives it added leverage.
 These things